isabelagyuricza/starter-academic/content/en/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The Jackson Laboratory
+- name: Churchill Lab at The Jackson Laboratory
   url: https://www.jax.org

 # Short bio (displayed in user profile at end of posts)